J1mbo/cannonball-se/README.md

 # SDL_VIDEODRIVER=wayland build/cannonball-se
 ```

-The script installs system packages, compiles the game (optimised for the system it's building on) with CMake into `./build/`, and applies permissions so it can access `/dev/watchdog` and `/dev/hidraw` for rumble.
+The script installs system packages, compiles the game (optimised for the system it's building on) with CMake
+into `./build/`, and applies permissions so it can access `/dev/watchdog` and `/dev/hidraw` for rumble.

 ---

 ## Quick Start Guide (Windows)

+A Windows executable is available [in Releases](https://github.com/J1mbo/cannonball-se/releases/tag/v1.3).
-CannonBall-SE can be compiled with Visual Studio Community Edition, and the process is fully automated.
-Please see
+CannonBall-SE can also be compiled easily with Visual Studio Community Edition as the process is fully
-`docs/Compiling-On-Windows.txt`.
+automated.
+Please see `docs/Compiling-On-Windows.txt`.

 ---